nekernel-org/neboot/README.md

 # Brief

-NeBoot is a cross-platform open implementation of a firmware written in C, designed with modularity and portability in mind.
+NeBoot is a cross-platform open implementation of the EPM firmware written in C, designed with modularity and portability in mind.

 ## Notice for Doxygen: